Mark Dannhoff

 In November 2021, the Enid Outlaws of TBL announced that the team had hired Dannhoff as its head coach for the 2022 season.
-In his first season as a professional head coach, Dannhoff guided the Enid Outlaws to a regular season Central Conference Championship and a first-round bye in the TBL Playoffs with a 20 – 4 win – loss record (83% winning percentage).
+In his first season as a professional head coach, Dannhoff guided the Enid Outlaws to a regular season Central Conference Championship and a first-round bye in the TBL Playoffs with a 20–4 win-loss record.
 The Outlaws advanced to the Central Conference Finals only to fall short in the third game of the best of three series.
-Finishing the season 23-6 (79% winning percentage).
-In addition, the Outlaws finished first in the conference for fewest points allowed per game and tied for sixth overall out of forty-four teams in the TBL during the regular season.
+The Outlaws tied for sixth overall out of forty-four teams in the TBL during the regular season.